Sedbergh School Roger Lupton Scholarships

 » Request testimonials from recipients for publication on the School website, in literature and at key events

-Success will be making reference at Speech day (1/year), legacy lunches (3/year), key events (4/year) by July 2017 with Springboard involvement in at least one
+Success will be making reference at Speech day (1/year), legacy lunches (3/year), key events (4/year) by July 2018 with Springboard involvement in at least one of these.

 To increase awareness of the benefit of scholarships and bursaries to potential partners/recipients

 » Through the partner organisations, identify potential recipients

 » Organise one to one meetings with partner organisations